Specific Learning Difficulty and Dyslexia screening and assessment

 Complete the screening questionnaire.

-If you would rather have a meeting to go through the screening with an Adviser, please book an appointment here.
+If you would rather have a meeting to go through the screening with an adviser, please book an appointment.

 If the screening shows you have many indicators of an SpLD you will be sent options about diagnostic assessors – this will be confirmed by email.

 This will take about three to four hours to complete with a qualified diagnostic assessor.
-At present we are offering students the choice of an in-person or remote assessment, more information will be provided upon request.
+This can be in-person or remotely on Teams

-Timescale: Diagnostic Assessment Report sent from the assessor within two weeks of the assessment.
+Usually, the Diagnostic Assessment Report is sent from the assessor within two weeks of the assessment.

-If a confirmed diagnosis of Specific Learning Difficulty is provided in the report you will meet with a disabilty adviser to discuss your needs.
+If a confirmed diagnosis of Specific Learning Difficulty is provided in the report you will be automatically given a set of Universal Reasonable Adjustments.

-Timescale: two weeks from receipt of the Diagnostic Assessment Report.
+This should take place within two weeks of the receipt of the Diagnostic Assessment Report.

-Timescale: a minimum of four weeks from an appointment with a Disability Adviser / applying for DSA with your evidence.
+This takes a minimum of four weeks from an appointment with a Disability Adviser and applying for Disabled Students Allowance (DSA) with your evidence.

 ‘Prior evidence’ refers to any existing information indicating that you have a Specific Learning Difficulty.
 It could be a childhood report, or statement of support carried out at school/college to permit arrangements such as extra time in exams.